bwindsor/alexa-orienteering-skill/VoiceInterfaceDesign.md

 # Design for voice interface
 ## User interaction with the skill
 This will start very basic but more functionality can be added later and this doc can be updated.
-To start with, it will just be
+To start with, it will just be basic interactions with no back and forth dialog.
-* What orienteering is on near [location]

 ## Invocation name
 "british orienteering"